Why is this plea urgent?

 Let your own personal Eucharistic devotion be the center of your life.
 Consecrate yourself to the Blessed Virgin Mary and enshrine her as the Queen and Mother of your parish and of yourself.
 Then know that you have absolutely nothing to fear.

 A final note to those reading this who are not priests: I have written this in blunt and strong terms because this is indeed a dire and an urgent issue; not because I desire to judge, criticize, or imply there is culpability on any priest in particular.
 They were called by Christ and have given up their lives to bring you the sacraments.
 They are attacked by demons more viciously than you could imagine.
 With a word from their lips, almighty God is made physically present on the altar and the most heinous sins are forever annihilated from your soul.
-Pray for them, fast for them, and dare not judge or criticize or gossip about them.
+Pray for them, fast for them, and do not judge them or gossip about them.